-As the Committee continues to look into these topics, the Academy's CPC notes that in order to properly discuss "unfair discrimination," it is important to have a clear definition of "fairness."
+As the Special Committee looks into these topics, the Academy's CPC notes that in order to properly discuss "unfair discrimination," it is important to have a clear definition of "fairness."
 Fairness is defined many different ways, and what may seem "fair" to some will seem "unfair" to others.
-For U.S. actuaries, when we focus only on the question of "fair" insurance rates, we are guided by ASOPs; guidance on this topic is included in ASOP No. 12, Risk Classification.
+For U.S. actuaries, when we focus only on the question of "fair" insurance rates, we are guided by ASOPs.
+ASOPs provide guidance on the techniques, applications, procedures, and methods that reflect appropriate actuarial practices in the United States.
+Guidance on this topic is included in ASOP No. 12, Risk Classification.